ccorcos/meteor-any-db/README.md

 Note how we're using the subscription's observer methods to add and undo the optimistic change.
 We also have to create the `_id` on the client and send that to the server.
 This way, we can track the document as it goes to the server and back.

-You also have to make sure to catch any errors and undo the optimistic UI change.
-If an error occurs on the server, we'll never see a DDP message for that id come through to the client.
+If an error occurs on the server, we'll never see a DDP message for that id come through to the client so you'll also have to make sure to catch any errors and undo the optimistic UI change.
 For example:

     Template.main.events
       'click .newMsg': (e,t) ->
         elem = t.find('input')
-        input = elem.value
+        text = elem.value
         id = Random.hexString(24)
-        Meteor.call 'newMsg', Session.get('roomId'), id, input, (err, result) ->
+        Meteor.call 'newMsg', Session.get('roomId'), id, text, (err, result) ->
           if err then msgs.handleUndo(id)
         elem.value = ''

-## Examples

-There are several [examples](/examples/) to check out, but must of them are really just end-to-end tests.
-The best example to check out is the [chatroom](/examples/chatroom/).
-This example uses Neo4j as a database to create a chatroom.
-Check it out [in action](https://www.youtube.com/watch?v=Av1EsSMB33w&feature=youtu.be).

-## Gotchas

-When you poll-and-diff, its possible for you to add a document and have another client remove the document before your write has been verified.
-Thus you are stuck with a latency compensated document that will never be removed.
-Thus it is important use `depends` and trigger the proper dependencies, or use `sub.trigger()` on the client right after the database write.

 ## TODO